codergirl01/mars-photos-project/README.md

 The purpose of this project is for users to quickly lookup mars photos on a particular solar day and camera.

+### Demo
+Please see this demo deployed at: https://codergirl01.github.io/mars-photos-project/

 ### How to run on localhost:

 **1. Clone the project to local**